Joshuaerinosho/joshuaerinosho/README.md

 _Quote requested from [The Office API](https://www.officeapi.dev/)_

-Check back at the top of the hour for a new quote!
+Check back in an hour for a new quote!

 <br>